-where $g$ is a monotonic link function, $K \in \mathbb{N} \backslash \{0\}$, $h_1,\dots,h_K$ are functions from $\mathbb{R}^p$ to $\mathbb{R}$, and the $\beta_k$ are real numbers.
-A natural choice for $g$ in the case of $\rho$ is the logarithm, but other choices would be necessary for the other parameters.
-Depending on the choice of $h_k$,~\eqref{EqLinearBasisExpansonRange} can represent a generalized linear model or a more flexible and non-linear model (e.g., with splines or wavelets).
+where $g$ is a monotonic link function, $K \in \mathbb{N} \backslash \{0\}$, the $h_1,\dots,h_K$ are real-valued basis functions and the $\beta_k$ are real numbers.
+A convenient choice for $g$ in the case of $\rho$ is the logarithm, but other choices would be necessary for the other parameters.
+Depending on the choice of the $h_k$,~\eqref{EqLinearBasisExpansonRange} might represent a generalized linear model or a more flexible model (e.g., with splines or wavelets).
 Radial cubic splines are useful for continuous variables such as weather variables (e.g., ENSO), cyclic P-splines are appropriate when using the month as covariate, as they allow a smooth transition between the first and the last month, and tensor product splines can capture interactions between different covariates.
 The simultaneous modelling of several parameters with~\eqref{EqLinearBasisExpansonRange} requires enough data, as it can be hard to detect non-stationarity in the dependence structure.
 For instance, modelling both $\rho$ and $\alpha$ in this way is difficult because their effects may be difficult to distinguish.